Are you a passionate entrepreneur with an innovative business idea that would be established in the UK?

 LEN publicise the dates when Expressions of Interest can be submitted.
 If you are selected, you will be invited to a development session for your business plan.

 You will need to have a suitable business plan in place and demonstrate how you will be spending the majority of your working time developing your business venture.
 You may also be asked to provide additional supplemented materials to support your application.

 The initial stages of developing your business idea and drawing up a business plan can take several months, therefore you are recommended to make use of the advice and guidance available from LEN as early as possible.

 If your business proposal is judged as suitable, you will need to agree on a schedule of meetings with the 'Start-Up Visa' business support team so that your work and progress can be monitored.

 These meetings are compulsory and if they are not attended once every three months we are required to inform the Home Office.

-- If your business plans and draft immigration application are satisfactory Student Advice will request an endorsement letter from the Academic Registry.
-The Academic Registry will check your degree award and that there is no reason why the University should not endorse your application before issuing an endorsement letter.
+If your business plans and draft immigration application are satisfactory, Student Advice will request an endorsement letter from Academic Registry.
+Academic Registry will check your degree award and that there is no reason why the University should not endorse your application before issuing an endorsement letter.

 How much money do I need to apply?